Northrain-cmd/NYT-article/README.md

 # NYT-article
 HTML  and CSS practice.
-Part of The Odin Project Curriculum
+Part of [The Odin Project](https://www.theodinproject.com)